Acylindrical hyperbolicity of cubical small-cancellation groups: Introduction

 \subsection{Acknowledgments}

-MFH thanks the Fakult\"at f\"ur Mathematik of Universit\"at Wien for hospitality during a visit in which much of the work on this project was completed, and is also grateful to Dani Wise for numerous discussions about cubical small-cancellation theory over the years.
-Both authors thank Kasia Jankiewicz for answering a question about short inner paths.
+MFH thanks the Fakult\"at f\"ur Mathematik of Universit\"at Wien for hospitality during a visit in which much of the work on this project was completed, and is also grateful to Dani Wise for numerous discussions about cubical small cancellation theory over the years.
+Both authors thank Kasia Jankiewicz for answering a question about short inner paths, and the referee for a large number of very helpful comments.